DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Abstract

 \section{Abstract}

-Coronary artery disease (CAD), one of the leading causes of mortality worldwide, necessitates effective risk assessment strategies, with coronary artery calcium (CAC) scoring via computed tomography (CT) being a key method for prevention.
+{Coronary artery disease (CAD), one of the leading causes of mortality worldwide, necessitates effective risk assessment strategies, with coronary artery calcium (CAC) scoring via computed tomography (CT) being a key method for prevention.
 Traditional methods, primarily based on UNET architectures implemented on pre-built models, face challenges like the scarcity of annotated CT scans containing CAC and imbalanced datasets, leading to reduced performance in segmentation and scoring tasks.
-In this study, we address these limitations by incorporating the self-supervised learning (SSL) technique of DINO (self-distillation with no labels), which trains without requiring CAC-specific annotations, enhancing its robustness in generating distinct features.
-The DINO-LG model, which leverages label guidance to focus on calcified areas, achieves significant improvements, with a sensitivity of 89\% and specificity of 90\% for detecting CAC-containing CT slices, compared to the standard DINO model’s sensitivity of 79\% and specificity of 77\%.
-Additionally, false-negative and false-positive rates are reduced by 49\% and 59\%, respectively, instilling greater confidence in clinicians when ruling out calcification in low-risk patients and minimizing unnecessary imaging reviews by radiologists.
-Further, CAC scoring and segmentation tasks are conducted using a basic UNET architecture, applied specifically to CT slices identified by the DINO-LG model as containing calcified areas.
-This targeted approach enhances CAC scoring accuracy by feeding the UNET model with relevant slices, significantly improving diagnostic precision, reducing both false positives and false negatives, and ultimately lowering overall healthcare costs by minimizing unnecessary tests and treatments, presenting a valuable advancement in CAD risk assessment.
+In this study, we address these limitations by introducing DINO-LG, a novel label-guided extension of DINO (self-distillation with no labels) that incorporates targeted augmentation on annotated calcified regions during self-supervised pre-training.
+Our three-stage pipeline integrates Vision Transformer (ViT-Base/8) feature extraction via DINO-LG trained on 914 CT scans comprising 700 gated and 214 non-gated acquisitions, linear classification to identify calcified slices, and U-NET segmentation for CAC quantification and Agatston scoring.
+DINO-LG achieved 89\% sensitivity and 90\% specificity for detecting CAC-containing CT slices, compared to standard DINO's 79\% sensitivity and 77\% specificity, reducing false-negative and false-positive rates by 49\% and 57\% respectively.
+The integrated system achieves 90\% accuracy in CAC risk classification on 45 test patients, outperforming standalone U-NET segmentation (76\% accuracy) while processing only the relevant subset of CT slices.
+This targeted approach enhances CAC scoring accuracy by feeding the UNET model with relevant slices, improving diagnostic precision while lowering healthcare costs by minimizing unnecessary tests and treatments.}